saucelabs/sauce_bindings/java/README.md

 Our fluent API helps you to understand all of the possible browser/OS combinations at design time.
 You no longer need to read extensive docs, just let your IDE guide you 😉

-## Quick Start: a test on all defaults:
+## Quick Start with a single line of code

 ```WebDriver driver = new SauceSession().start();```

 ```driver.findElement("id").click()```

 * Defaults are Windows 10 for non-Safari